dfki-ric/robot_remote_control/src/Transports/Readme.md

 The robot side has to be running before connecting.
 When using a Browser as client, the SERVER_TEXT mode should be used, which switches the serialization to json (see examples/html).

+# Http

+http transport can be used for commands, the transport on the RobotController (SERVER) launches an REST server with a generic POST entpoint.
+The POST endpoint is at /api/command and takes generic json commands of the protocol, the RovotController may use the http trasnport, but there are better options.

+The http transport is meant to be used for browser-based access in combination with the WebSocket trasnports (http for commands and websocket for telemetry)

+The http transport also offers additional data shortcuts with GET calls.
+You can see available calls when opening the api page in a browser (http://localhost:7001/api) you'll get an overview of available calls (and you can test them in the browser).

+curl -X POST http://localhost:7001/api/command -H "Content-Type: application/json" -d ' {"type":"HEARTBEAT","json":"{\"heartBeatDuration\":1}"}' && echo